Adoration 4 Adventure’s local guide for visitors to Mysore, India by A4A guest writer, Vyjay Rao.

 4. St. Philomena’s Church

 This Catholic church is one of the landmarks of Mysore.
 The church was built in 1936 and the architecture of the church was inspired by the Cologne Cathedral in Germany.
 Once you are inside, you will see that it is built in the shape of a cross, with the long part of the cross being the congregation hall.

 The patron saint of the church, Saint Philomena, was a Latin Catholic saint who was martyred.
 She was a girl, not more than 14 years old, and her remains were discovered in 1802 in Rome.

 There is no entrance fee and the church is open from 5 am to 6 pm every day.

 3. Brindavan Gardens

-The garden has been landscaped in the form of three terraces and is dotted with fountains, trees, flowers and foliage of different species.
-The main attraction of the park is the Musical Fountains, which come to life every evening as the sun goes down.
+The garden has been landscaped in the form of three terraces and is dotted with fountains, trees, flowers, and foliage of different species.
+The main attraction of the park is the Musical Fountains, which comes to life every evening as the sun goes down.
 The fountains sway to the music in a kaleidoscopic display of colors.

 2. Mysore Zoo